 When the other ten disciples became indignant at James and John, Jesus called them all and gave them a simple instruction on greatness.
 He explained to them that he who wishes to be great must prove it through service.
 The disciple of Jesus is to reverse the customary practice whereby those in authority rule by force.
 The disciple's new conduct must be the willingness to serve the needs of all.
 A ransom was to be paid in order to free a slave.
 Jesus paid this ransom on our behalf since we were not capable of paying it.
 His death has freed us from the slavery of sin, and that is the reason of his death.
-The disciples thought that the power of Jesus was going to spare them from the oppression of Rome, but Jesus said that his death was going to save them from sin, because the slavery of sin was far more severe than the slavery of Rome.

-today, greatness is measured through personal success and achievement.
+In our present world, greatness is measured through personal success and achievement.
 We may be aspiring for great things in life.
-We look to achieve our goals through various ways and means that may harm others and hamper our spiritual success.
+We look to achieve our goals through various ways and means and this may harm others and hamper our spiritual success.
 If we aspire for greatness with Jesus and are working to gain eternal life and earn a great share in the heavenly kingdom, then serving the needs of all whom we encounter is the right path.